 - gentle exercises to stretch and loosen tight muscles

-Maintaining a healthy weight can also help reduce stress on the back and legs.
+Maintaining a moderate weight can also help reduce stress on the back and legs.

 Spinal stenosis is a narrowing of the spine that can place extra pressure on the spinal cord and nerves.

-Spinal stenosis often occurs in the lower part of the back, or lumbar spine, where it can lead to lower back pain when walking or standing.
+Spinal stenosis often occurs in the lower part of the back, or lumbar spine, which can lead to lower back pain.
 People often find that this pain improves with sitting down or leaning forward.